Food waste – and finding ways to reduce it – is a major priority for every player in the global supply chain. This blog explores the best approaches.

 The integration of data-driven tools at a food processor or manufacturer, for example, can flag if a particular product is behind a disproportionate volume of food loss.
 This could trigger further investigation to identify the cause – be it surplus offcuts, short shelf-life or shortfalls in quality control – and allow businesses to make a targeted response toward food waste prevention.

-Emerging technologies within AI and machine learning can even be paired with data and analytics to automate solutions, be it to forecast demand more accurately and prevent oversupply, oversee quality control or monitor shelf life to prevent avoidable food loss.
+Emerging technologies like AI and machine learning can be combined with data and analytics to automatically solve problems, such as predicting demand more accurately, monitoring shelf life, improving quality control, and preventing avoidable food loss.

 2. Adopt a strategic, sustainable disposal process

-Many countries have established routes for redistribution of surplus food to the charity sector, for example.
-Though this doesn’t address the cost to businesses – indeed it can incur a small fee as a result of transportation - it does significantly reduce the carbon footprint incurred as a result of waste and can also help to support supplementary CSR targets, such as charitable giving.
+Many countries have established routes for the redistribution of surplus food to the charity sector, for example, like the UK’s food and drink waste hierarchy.
+Though this doesn’t address the cost to businesses – indeed, it can incur a small fee as a result of transportation – it does significantly reduce the carbon footprint incurred as a result of waste and can also help to support supplementary CSR targets, such as charitable giving.

-In some countries redistribution is even enforced.
-In France, for example, retailers of a certain size have been required to redistribute edible product to charity since 2016, with disposal or incineration of surplus products an offence under its Anti-Waste and Circular Economy law.
+In some countries, redistribution is even enforced.
+In France, for example, retailers of a certain size have been required to redistribute consumables to charity since 2016, with disposal or incineration of surplus products an offence under its Anti-Waste and Circular Economy law.

 3. Be proactive